 A good pair of (inexpensive) sunglasses

 If you do Cape Cod right you will be at beaches and dive bars and on boats and in the ocean.
 Don’t bring the Celine or the Gucci.
-I personally LOVE these Polaroid sunglasses.
-They look like Celine but are way less expensive; my mom even got a pair too!
+I personally am a big fan of these Amazon sunglasses.
+They look like Celine but are way less expensive; so if they get salty or sandy you will be just fine.
 They’ve become my go-to but I make sure I always pack them when I travel; you just don’t want to bring the fancy shades out when you have any chance of losing or ruining them.

 A great beach bag